gofynd/fdk-client-java/documentation/platform/THEME.md

-Retrieve a list of themes available for a specific company.
+Retrieve themes specific to a company.

 *Returned Response:*